 “Something we ‘wish’ for, yes,” Kha-mune answered.
-“But it’s a sure hope, something we know is coming.
-As that’s what the Creator has promised.
+“But it’s a sure hope, something we know is coming; that’s what the Creator has promised.
 He planted that lamppost there in the woods to assure us of that promise that a new day is coming.
-That Light sent out from there is the Truth, what the evil one hates, as it exposes his wicked intents, and assures us of the Creator’s promise for the defeat of the evil one, through the coming of others here, like yourself.”
+That light sent out from there is the truth, what the evil one hates, as it exposes his evil intents, and assures us of the Creator’s promise for the defeat of the evil one, through the coming of others here, like yourself.”

 “Uh, like myself?”
 Cullen repeated, shuddering.

-Continuing on, Kha-mune explained, “Yes, those who will grasp that Light and carry it, speaking the Truth throughout Narnia, distilling the darkness and the cold.
-It’s the only way to defeat the evil one, with the precious Light of the Creator’s eternal Truth, carried by committed sent ones, yielded to His cause.”
+Continuing, Kha-mune explained, “Yes, those who will grasp that Light and carry it, speaking the truth throughout Narnia, distilling the darkness and the cold.
+It’s the only way to defeat the evil one, with the precious light of the Creator’s eternal truth, carried by committed sent ones, yielded to His cause.”

 “You’d better be,” Kha-mune replied.
 “The Creator is expecting it of you.
 He didn’t let you in here for any other purpose.
-He’s depending on you.”
+He depends on you.”

 “Me?”
 Again Cullen questioned.
 “But I don’t know,” pausing momentarily.
 Sighing deeply, he then continued, “I have my career to attend to; it takes so much of my time.
 You know.
-I gotta make a living; put bread on the table.
+I must make a living; put bread on the table.
 I don’t even have time for occasional recreation and relaxation.
-I gotta keep at my business all the time.”
+I gotta keep working with my business all the time.”

 “I just don’t know,” Cullen sighed again.
-He then stood to his feet, thanking Kha-mune for his hospitality, he said, “I really must go.
+He then stood to his feet, thanking Kha-mune, Cullen said, “I really must go.
 Perhaps someone else will come in here to do it.”

 “Who else?”
 Kha-mune pleaded.
 “The Creator needs all who comes this way.
 The evil one prowls about, seeking those he can devour, deceiving them, and causing great devastation and havoc in the land.
 Who will pursue him?”

 Cullen left anyway.
-Yet, wandering aimlessly through the dark and cold of Narnia he lost his way.
+Aimlessly wandering through the dark and cold of Narnia he lost his way.
 “Where’s that lamppost?” he asked himself.
 “Surely if I find that lamppost, I’ll get out of this desolation.”

 As he tramped around lost, however, his life also flashed before him.
-He recognized also the existence of two very different worlds, as Kha-mune had shared: that of the evil one, where no goodness exists, and that of the Almighty Three-in-One Creator, where all goodness, true beauty, and peace resides—clashing with each other.
+He also recognized the existence of two very different worlds, as Kha-mune had shared: that of the evil one, where no goodness exists, and that of the Almighty Three-in-One Creator, where all honesty, real beauty, and peace resides—clashing with each other.
 It frightened him to exhaustion.